00cpxxx/wine-xinput/README.md

 # wine-xinput

-XInput for Wine based on DirectInput.
+A XInput implementation for Wine based on DirectInput.
+Supports 4 controllers and is supposed to work with non Xbox controllers (but with unknown unpredictable mapping).
+Distributed in the form of a patch that requires Wine to be compiled from source.
+Read more below.

 ### Introduction